 - Cockpit: It is the location on a boat from where it is steered or navigated.
 On the most boat it can be found in the middle of the boat; but may also be situated at the stern.

-Terms Starting With “D”
+Marine Terminology Starting With “D”

 - Draft: It is the depth or height of the ship’s hull or boat keel below the water level.
 It is commonly used to determine the overall stability of the water vessel.